 Every UNESCO World Heritage destination in Asia has been documented, photographed, and reviewed.
-What is rarely covered is the professional heritage planner’s perspective: strategic purpose of heritage precincts, ideological positioning in the landscape, spiritual narratives of gardens, storytelling of inscriptions, and the continuing integration of conservation within contemporary urban fabric.
+What is rarely covered is the distilled perspective of an urban planning, architecture and heritage regeneration expert — the strategic purpose of heritage precincts, ideological positioning in the landscape, spiritual narratives of gardens, storytelling of inscriptions, and the continuing integration of conservation within contemporary urban fabric.

-Heritage Travel Asia provides exactly that — authoritative heritage intelligence for culturally discerning travellers and their travel advisors.
+Heritage Travel Asia publishes exactly that — cultural heritage briefs written for culturally discerning travellers and their travel advisors.

-Heritage Travel Asia Intelligence Briefs are concise, professionally framed destination notes for understanding Asia’s great UNESCO Heritage places through planning, spatial structure, cultural meaning, conservation context, and visitor experience.
+Heritage Travel Asia’s Cultural Heritage Briefs are depth-focused destination publications — written from a historic spatial planning, architecture, and conservation perspective — for understanding Asia’s most significant UNESCO World Heritage places through planning logic, spatial structure, cultural meaning, conservation context, and visitor experience.
 Each brief is designed to help travellers move beyond sightseeing into informed interpretation.

 THE UNESCO HISTORIC MONUMENTS OF KYOTO